 The preparation of work programmes involves the consultation of stakeholders.
 For this purpose 19 Horizon 2020 Advisory Groups have been set up as consultative bodies representing the broad constituency of stakeholders ranging from industry and research to representatives of civil society.
 Additional open and targeted consultation activities aim to obtain further views and contributions, including from the European Innovation Partnerships and European Technology Platforms.

 The findings of broader stakeholder consultations on related policy priorities (e.g. Digital Single Market, Energy Union etc.) are also taken into account.

 The main Horizon 2020 work programme is complemented by the separate work programmes for the European Research Council, Euratom, the Joint Research Centre and the Strategic Innovation Agenda for the European Institute of Innovation and technology (EIT).

 The current main Horizon 2020 work programme comprises an introduction,18 thematic sections and the general annexes describing general rules such as standard admissibility conditions and eligibility criteria, selection and award criteria, etc.

 Each thematic section is self-contained, and describes the overall objectives, the respective calls for proposals, and the topics within each call.
 You can find more detailed information including budget allocation in the programme sections.

 A novelty in this work programme are the four mutually reinforcing Focus Areas that cut across the programme boundaries and are aligned to major policy priorities: 'Building a low-carbon, climate resilient future' (LC); 'Connecting economic and environmental gains – the Circular Economy' (CE); 'Digitising and transforming European industry and services' (DT); and 'Boosting the effectiveness of the Security Union' (SU).
 Together these Focus Areas give a combined budget of over €7 billion (2018-2020).
-An overview of the new funding opportunities is provided in the introduction to the work programme 2018-2020 and accessible through dedicated search functions on the Participant Portal.
+An overview of the new funding opportunities is provided in the introduction to the work programme 2018-2020 and accessible through dedicated search functions.
 In addition, a dedicated section brings together a spectrum of activities on next generation battery technologies to drive the transition towards a de-carbonised society.